1DGK/1dgk.github.io/misc.md

 - Playing with Reality by Kelly Clancy
 - Journey to the End of the Night by Louis-Ferdinand Céline
 - The Travels of Marco Polo
+- 1984 by George Orwell
+- The Catcher in the Rye by J. D. Salinger

 **Currently watching**
+- Guillermo del Toro's Pinocchio (2022)

 **To-watch** (max 10):
 - The Boy and the Heron (2023)